OathPros/COMP3/source/patterns/controls/menus.rst

   :header-rows: 0

   * - Preferences
-    - Opens the application's preferences dialog, if it has one.
+    - Opens the app's preferences dialog, if it has one.
   * - Keyboard Shortcuts
-    - Opens the application's keyboard shortcuts window, if it has one.
+    - Opens the app's keyboard shortcuts window, if it has one.
   * - Help
-    - Opens the application's user documentation in the Help application.
+    - Opens the app's user documentation in the Help app.
-  * - About Application
+  * - About App
-    - Opens the application's about dialog.
-This item should include the application's name, such as About Photos or About Calculator.
+    - Opens the app's about dialog.
+This item should include the app's name, such as About Photos or About Calculator.
 Every primary menu should include this item.

 Primary menus shouldn’t include menu items for *Close* or *Quit*: windows can already be closed using the close button in the header bar, and it isn't always obvious what a close menu item refers to.